howToCodeWell/tutorial-symfony-routes/tutorials/tutorial_1/README.md

-# Tutorial 1: How to create a standard route
+# Tutorial 1: How to create a standard Symfony route

+- /contact